idesyatov/http-runner/README.md

 - `-verbose`: Enable verbose output for detailed logging.
 - `-concurrency`: Number of concurrent requests to send.
 Default is 10.
 - `-headers`: Comma-separated list of headers in the format key:value.
+- `-data`: JSON string of data to send in the request body.
+This flag is useful for POST requests where data needs to be sent to the server.
 - `-config-file`: Path to the configuration file in YAML format.
 If this flag is provided, other flags will be ignored.

 ### Examples CLI commands